9AD589B1/LinearRegressionandModelingCourseProject/reg_model_project.md

 </table>

 Again, we see the median score is higher than the mean score, confirming the left skewness of the IMDB Ratings.
-At this point, we want to call out potential bias in the sample and its effects on inference.
-In other words, the rating inflation can effect our inference results, and subsequent analysis may benefit from a new sample.
+At this point, we want to call out potential bias in the sample and its potential effects on generalizability.

 However, this bias may disappear in a multi-variate view.
 Let's breakdown our Rotten Tomatoes Audience Score by MPAA rating.